 Ohio State pioneered the development of neuromodulation as therapy for neurological and psychological disorders.

 In 2012, recognizing the leadership and benevolence of philanthropist Leslie H. Wexner, we become The Ohio State University Wexner Medical Center.

-The most advanced cancer hospital in the world, the James Cancer Hospital and Solove Research Institute, opens in December 2014.
+The most advanced cancer hospital in the world, the Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, opens in December 2014.

-Through an innovative collaboration between Ohio State's Wexner Medical Center and Battelle, Ian Burkhart, a quadriplegic man became the first patient to use Neurobridge, an electronic neural bypass for spinal cord injuries that reconnects the brain directly to muscles, allowing voluntary and functional control of a paralyzed limb.
+Through an innovative collaboration between the Ohio State Wexner Medical Center and Battelle, Ian Burkhart, a quadriplegic man became the first patient to use Neurobridge, an electronic neural bypass for spinal cord injuries that reconnects the brain directly to muscles, allowing voluntary and functional control of a paralyzed limb.